woodcrest-university/community-charter/chamber-of-commerce.md

    c) Provides roleplay opportunities for the community
    d) Complies with all sim rules and regulations
 3.2 The Chamber may request additional information or suggest changes to the proposal before making a decision.
-3.3 Proposals will be approved or denied within one week of submission.
+3.3 Proposals will be processed in the order they are received for each specific parcel of land.
+The Chamber will strive to approve, deny, or provide an "under review" status for each proposal within one week of submission.
+However, if additional time is needed to address any issues or concerns with the application, the Chamber reserves the right to extend the review process as necessary.
+The Chamber will keep the applicant informed of any delays and provide an estimated timeline for a final decision.

 ### 4. Post-Approval Steps
 4.1 Upon approval, individuals must complete the rental process for their designated commercial plot within one week.